Benzophenone – information sheet

 - The Government also concluded that benzophenone is not entering the environment at levels that are harmful to the environment.

-- Measures to reduce exposures to benzophenone from certain cosmetics by describing it as a prohibited or restricted ingredient on Health Canada's Cosmetic Ingredient Hotlist.
+- Benzophenone has been listed as a restricted ingredient on Health Canada's Cosmetic Ingredient Hotlist.
 The Hotlist is used to communicate that certain substances may not be compliant with the Food and Drugs Act or the Cosmetic Regulations.
 Under Canadian legislation, cosmetics that contain substances that are harmful to the user cannot be sold.

-- Benzophenone can be found in certain products available to consumers.
-Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.
+- Benzophenone is found in products available to consumers.
+People in Canada should follow any safety warnings and directions related to the product and dispose of products responsibly.

-- Visit Do it for a Healthy Home for more information on chemical safety in and around the home, including more information on benzophenone (for consumers).
+- Visit Healthy home for information on chemical safety in and around the home, including on benzophenone (for consumers).

 - Vaping products (also known as electronic cigarettes) may be an additional source of exposure to benzophenone.
-The risk to Canadians from this use, and possible options to mitigate risk associated with these products, would be addressed through a separate legislative and regulatory framework.
+The risk to people in Canada from this use, and possible options to mitigate risk associated with these products, would be addressed through a separate legislative and regulatory framework.